uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 - Network Action Indication: The SMEP network action is indicated by opcode TBA1.

 - Format: The SMEP network action MUST be encoded using a Format C LSE as defined in {{?I-D.ietf-mpls-mna-hdr}}, see {{fig-smep-encoding}}.
-Optionally, a list of bypass MPLS labels MAY be carried as Format D LSE, see {{fig-smep-encoding_ad}}.
+Optionally, a list of BMLs MAY be carried as Format D LSE, see {{fig-smep-encoding_ad}}.

-- Scope: The SMEP network action is valid only in the select scope.
+- Scope: The SMEP network action is only valid in the select scope.

-- Ancillary Data: The SMEP network action requires 20 bits of in-stack ancillary data to encode the bypass MPLS label.
-The most-significant 16 bit of the bypass MPLS label are located in the first data field of an Format C LSE.
+- Ancillary Data: The SMEP network action requires 20 bits of in-stack ancillary data to encode the BML.
+The most-significant 16 bit of the BML are located in the first data field of an Format C LSE.
 The least-significant 4 bit are located in the second datafield of an Format C LSE.
+If Format D LSEs are provided, the BML is encoded in the least-significant bits of the first data field of an Format D LSE.
+The two most-significant bits of the first data field, and the 8 bits of the second data field MUST be set to zero.
 No post-stack data is required.
-If Format D LSEs are provided, the bypass MPLS label is encoded in the least-significant bits of the first data field of an Format D LSE.
-The two most-significant bits of the first data field, and the 8 bits of the second data field MUST be set to zero.

 ## Processing

-The ingress LER that pushes an SR-MPLS label stack onto a packet includes the bypass MPLS label in a network action.
+The ingress LER which pushes an MPLS label stack onto a packet includes the BML in a network action.
-The bypass MPLS label encodes the SID to an alternative egress router.
+The BML encodes the bypass tunnel to an alternate egress router.
-The SMEP network action must be placed in the MPLS stack such that the PLR (Point of Local Repair), i.e., the penultimate node, is able to process the network action.
+The SMEP network action MUST be placed in the MPLS stack such that the PLR (Point of Local Repair), i.e., the penultimate node, is able to process the network action.
-That means the SMEP network action is only processed by the penultimate node using the select scope.
+This means that the SMEP network action is only processed by the penultimate node using the select scope.
-On an egress node failure or an egress link failure, the penultimate node MUST use the bypass MPLS label to route traffic to an alternative egress router.
+On an egress node failure or an egress link failure, the penultimate node MUST use the BML to route traffic to an alternate egress router.
-To that end, the data fields in the Format C LSE of the SMEP network actions are concatened to form the 20 bit MPLS label.
+To that end, the PLR pushes the BML from the Format C and D LSEs to the MPLS stack and pops the incoming label.
-If a list of bypass MPLS labels is provided as Format D LSEs, they are prioritized from top-of-stack to the bottom-of-stack.
+A list of BMLs MAY be provided as Format D LSEs to encode a bypass tunnel constructed by Segment Routing.

 # Example

-An example topology using MNA-based egress protection is shown in {{fig-example1}}.
+A simple example topology using MNA-based egress protection with an SR bypass tunnel is shown in {{fig-example1}}.
 Labels A and B are used to forward to the penultimate router.
-From here, three paths are available to an egress node.
+From here, two paths are available to an egress node.
-Labels C, C', and C'' are used to route to one of the egress nodes.
+Label C is used to route to the egress node, and labels C' and C'' are used to route to the backup egress node.
 If the egress link or router C fails, the PLR can use the bypass tunnel of router C' and C''.
-The MPLS stack encoding this functionality is shown in {{fig-example1_stack}}.
+The MPLS stack pushed by the ingress LER that encodes this functionality for the example topology is shown in {{fig-example1_stack}}.
-The Network Action Sub-Stack (NAS) for SMEP contains an Format A LSE to indicate the MNA Sub-Stack and an Format B LSE.
+The Network Action Sub-Stack (NAS) for SMEP contains an Format A LSE to indicate the MNA sub-Stack and an Format B LSE.
 This is required by {{?I-D.ietf-mpls-mna-hdr}}.
 The Format B LSE can contain arbitrary network actions.

+In the example, LSR A and B pop the labels A and B.
+On an egress failure, the PLR pops the incoming label C, and the NAS, and pushes the list of BMLs onto the stack.
+The label stack after SMEP is applied is shown in {{fig-example1_stack2}}.

 ~~~~
 {::include ./drawings/smep-example1.txt}